-- o BizEd: BizEd is an award-winning, bi-monthly magazine on business education.
-BizEd articles include interviews with executives, challenges and trends facing business schools, business education news and insights, book reviews, professional development opportunities, and technology advancements in the classroom. - eNEWSLINE and eNEWSLINE Live: NEWSLINE is a bi-monthly electronic newsletter on business education.
-It includes business school news, articles from business school deans, data analysis, open business school positions, and more. eNEWSLINE Live is a bi-monthly live broadcast featuring guests from the management education industry. - White Papers: AACSB International produces a variety of white papers on specific topics for management educators.
+- BizEd: BizEd is an award-winning, bi-monthly magazine on business education.
+BizEdarticles include interviews with executives, challenges and trends facing business schools, business education news and insights, book reviews, professional development opportunities, and technology advancements in the classroom. - eNEWSLINE and eNEWSLINE Live: NEWSLINE is a bi-monthly electronic newsletter on business education.
+It includes business school news, articles from business school deans, data analysis, open business school positions, and more. eNEWSLINE Live is a bi- monthly live broadcast featuring guests from the management education industry. - White Papers: AACSB International produces a variety of white papers on specific topics for management educators.
 Topics have included distance learning, faculty qualifications, and Assurance of Learning.
 White papers are available to the general public for download. - Thomson Reuters.
-USA: Following Intellectual Property are online accessible: - o Online Journals - o eBooks - Webinars, etc.
+USA: Following Intellectual Property are online accessible: - Online Journals - $\circ$ eBooks

+• Webinars, etc.

-IT Infrastructure at Amity:
+IT Infrastructure At Amity:

-As a hi-tech smart campus, Amity University at Noida & Lucknow have wireless broadband internet connectivity with over 75 kms. of fiber optic/ LAN cable backbone structure.
+As a hi-tech smart campuses, Amity University at Noida & Lucknow have wireless broadband internet connectivity with over 75 kms. of fiber optic/ LAN cable backbone structure.
 Some of the features that it can boast of as part of its hi - tech IT infrastructure are: